Bard College Department of Transportation

 All terms of this agreement are subject to change without notice.
 Changes will be applied to all Bard Drivers, and do not exempt any driver from compliance with this agreement or regulations governing Bard Drivers.

-Bard College reserves the right to deny, suspend, or revoke driving privileges at any time and for any reason.
+Bard College reserves the right to deny, suspend, or revoke driving privileges at any time and for any legally allowable reason.

-All documents and certifications are required by law and/or Bard College’s insurance companies to drive any Bard College vehicles (including, but not limited to, golf carts, ATVs, passenger cars, passenger vans, trucks, and heavy equipment).
-Each Driver is responsible for keeping their license, certification, and required documentation current and up to date with this office.
+All documents, certifications, and evaluations are required by law and/or Bard College’s insurance companies to drive any Bard College owned, leased, or rented vehicle (including, but not limited to, golf carts, ATVs, passenger cars, passenger vans, trucks, and heavy equipment).
+Each Driver is responsible for keeping their license, certification, and required documentation current and up to date with Bard Transportation Services.
 Failure to do so will result in automatic suspension of driving privileges.